JulianMW/python-resources/README.md

 (to add: graphs, notes)

 ## Error-Handling
-A cheatsheet for try-catch error-handling techniques
+A cheatsheet for try-catch error-handling techniques.

+## General-Notes
+Useful notes on specific operations, libraries, and language functionality.

 ## Machine-Learning
 Documenting solutions to some previously encountered ML problems

 ## PIP
-A cheatsheet of PIP commands
+A cheatsheet of PIP commands.

 ## Search-Algorithms
 Some common search algorithms: Binary Search, Binary Search (ranged),